RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 What's given:
 - sender's identity is known
 - ciphertext is substitution cipher
+- message is in English (ETAOIN SHRDLU mnemonic is valid)

 Initial assumptions:
-- message is in English (ETAOIN SHRDLU mnemonic is valid)
-- the last substring (when substring separator is whitespace) suggests that it is an URL
+- the last substring (when substring separator is whitespace) is most likely an URL
 - the domain extension is .com (.org is unlikely because the characters O and G would not be substituted in the message)

 > *C* = (HDMH'B TH.
 KWU'YI AWR WSSTOTMJJK M OWQINYIMLIY!
 MB KWU BII, BTGPJI BUNBHTHUHTWA OTPDIYB OMA NI NYWLIA RTHD SYIEUIAOK MAMJKBTB.
 BII KWU MH DHHP://HIYWLMYCTAIA.OWG)